HOMEWays To HelpAvailable DogsAdopted DogsAdoption Application

 Ms. Peeps

-Ms Peeps is a 2 year old mixed breed sweetie.
+Ms Peeps is a 3 year old mixed breed sweetie.
 She likes attention and being told how pretty she is!
 She is a bit shy with new people but steadily gaining confidence.
-She likes most dogs.

 Rowdy